carpentries-incubator/statistical-thinking-public-health/_episodes/04-prediction.md

 <img src="../fig/rmd-04-BPSysAve PhysActive violin with mean-1.png" title="plot of chunk BPSysAve PhysActive violin with mean" alt="plot of chunk BPSysAve PhysActive violin with mean" width="612" style="display: block; margin: auto;" />

 On a small scale, we have created a model of *mean* systolic blood pressure by physical activity.
-Hereby we have obtained mean estimates and confidence intervals for systolic blood pressure as a function of physical activity.
+In doing so, we have obtained mean estimates and confidence intervals for systolic blood pressure as a function of physical activity.

 > ## Exercise